fjwillemsen/kernel_tuner_paper/ATF/README.md

 Installation:
 1. Iniatiate the two submodules by `cd`ing into their respective folders and applying `git submodule update --init`.
 Afterwards, `cd` back to this folder.
-2. Make sure CMake is installed on your system or install it.
+2. Make sure CMake is installed on your system or install it (on DAS systems one can do `module load cmake`).
 3. `cd` into `extern/pybind11`.
 Do `mkdir build` and `cd build`.
 4. Now run `cmake ..` followed by `make check -j 4`.
 This will make, compile and test the pybind11 installation.